nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Adding a task: `add`
-Adds a task into the task manager.<br>
+Adds a task into DearJim.<br>
 Format: `[add] NAME [start DATE_TIME] [end DATE_TIME] [repeat every RECURRING_INTERVAL] [-PRIORITY]`

->To make the command format more natural, we allow you to substitute `start` with `from/at`, `end` with `to/by`.
+>To make the command format more natural, you can substitute `start` with `from/at`, `end` with `to/by`.

 >We do not require an explicit command for `add`.
 We make it the default thing to do, when you type in anything!
 Hence typing in `add` itself is optional.
 However, if you want to add a task that begins with other command words, please include the `add` to override the other command words.
-For e.g, `add help my mum to buy cooking ingredients`
+For e.g, `add help my mom to buy cooking ingredients`

 **_Adding a task_**